WordPress/theme-check/README.md

 `wp theme-check run [<theme>] [--format=<format>]`

+On success, the command returns a formatted table of results from the theme check plugin.

 #### Options
 | Option | Accepts | Required | Default
 | -- | -- | -- | -- |